5 Finding Information

 Note: Google and the Google logo are trademarks of Google LLC.

 • Whenever you have a phrase, like “gun control,” “stem cell research,” or “global warming,” ALWAYS use quotation marks.
-This will reduce the number of results you retrieve significantly and will also increase the relevancy of your results.
+This will reduce the number of results you retrieve significantly and increase the relevancy of your results.

 The following pages show the results using different terms.